mansimandviya/MeetEase/README.md

 MeetEase 🎥

-A real-time video conferencing application inspired by Zoom, built as part of the Apna College Project Series.
+A real-time video conferencing application inspired by Zoom.

 🚀 Overview